n1cffz/personalisation-2024/README.md

-### Understanding Spotify’s Recommendation Radio System: A content and user-based analysis.
+### Understanding Spotify’s Recommendation Radio System: A content and user-based analysis. 🎶
-This project undertakes an exploratory analysis of Spotify's radio recommendation system to uncover insights into why certain songs are recommended to users.

-The research questions include:
+Ever wondered why Spotify suggests certain songs to you?
+This project takes a deep dive into Spotify's recommendation system to uncover what influences these suggestions.
+Through an exploratory analysis, we’ll look at:

-1. How does Spotify’s recommendation system use personal listening history?
+- Personal Listening History: How does Spotify use your past listening to make recommendations?
-2. What biases or limitations exist in the recommendation algorithm?
+- Algorithm Biases: Are there any biases or limitations in the way recommendations are made?
-3. How do audio features and song popularity influence Spotify’s recommendations?
+- Audio Features & Song Popularity: How do factors like song features and popularity impact what you hear?

-The write up for this project : ProjectWriteUp.pdf
+- For the full details, check out the Project Write-Up.